 3. IRS Form SS-4

-No matter what business structure you choose, you will also need an EIN (Employee Identification Number).
+No matter what business structure you choose, you will also need an EIN (Employee Identification Number) or Federal Tax ID.
 You’ll use this — rather than you social security number — on all business-related documentation.
 You’ll also need it to open a business bank account and file your business’ taxes.
 To get an EIN, you need to fill out IRS Form SS-4 (or let CorpNet do it!).